IHE/RAD.IRA/input/pagecontent/rad-x3.md

 ##### 2:3.X3.4.1.2 Message Semantics

 This message is an HTTP POST request.
 The Sender is the User Agent.
-The Receiver is the Origin Server.
+The Manager is the Origin Server.

 The Sender shall send a HTTP POST request to the Receiver `hub.url`.